 The auditor interviewed any resident that identified as having a reading or cognitive disability, physical disability, or limited English proficient.
 No resident in this targeted category were in need of any additional services in order to benefit from the agency's effort to prevent, detect, or respond to sexual abuse or sexual harassment.
 All residents interviewed were capable to describing the facility's zero tolerance policy, reporting options, and services that are provided free of charge to any resident that request such services.

-Review:

-Policy 8004
+Almost all of the residents interviewed complimented the Orientation Group facilitator.
+They states that he took his time to review everything with them and is someone they could talk to with any issue, including allegations or reports of sexual abuse and sexual harassment.

 PREA Plan to Assist Residents with Disabilities

 Resident intake materials

 Interviewed target residents

-Interviewed Program Administrator
+Interviewed Program Manager

 Interviewed PREA resident educator

-Interviewed intake RS
+Interviewed RS staff